 This glossary is open source and consistently being updated.
 If you'd like a term to be added, please create an issue or create a pull request and define one yourself!

 Arithmetization is the process of turning computational problems into equations.
 It can be summarized as turning computer programs into "math," so that they can be analyzed using cryptographic algebraic techniques.

-A constraint refers to a condition imposed on mathematical operations or computation to ensure the correctness, efficiency, or security of a cryptographic algorithm.
+A constraint refers to a condition imposed on mathematical operations or computation to ensure the correctness, efficiency, or security of an algorithm.

 Data availability is the guarantee that the block proposers are required to publish the data for each block, which nodes participating in Ethereum's consensus store locally.
-This is what powers trustlessness: rather than having to trust that block producers are honest, all nodes on the Ethereum network execute the transactions to verify that the new information is valid.
-Data availability is one of the ways in which a L2 differs from a sidechain.
+Rather than having to trust that block producers are honest, all nodes on the Ethereum network execute the transactions to verify that the new information is valid.

 Ethereum Virtual Machine (EVM)